 Published on November 7th, 2016 | by Zac "Redhands" Shull0

-With the US election today, let’s take a look at Republican nominee Donald Trump‘s connection to WWE and how he became a WWE Hall of Famer.
+Today we take a look at Donald Trump‘s connection to WWE and how he became a WWE Hall of Famer.

 This article will not be a political piece at all but one that highlights Donald Trump’s contributions to WWE.

-While many people know him as a billionaire businessman, television producer and most recently, hopeful president, Trump is a WWE fan and long-time friend of Vince McMahon.
+While many people know him as a billionaire businessman, television producer and most recently, current President of the United States, Trump is a WWE fan and long-time friend of Vince McMahon.
 In fact, the top donors to the Donald J. Trump Foundation from 2004 to 2014 were Vince and Linda McMahon, who donated $5 million to the foundation after Trump appeared at WrestleMania in 2007.

 Trump’s contributions to the then-World Wrestling Federation began in 1988 and 1989 as he hosted Wrestlemania IV and V at Trump Plaza in Atlantic City, New Jersey.
 After that, he appeared at Wrestlemania VII while also being interviewed by former wrestler and politician, Jesse Ventura, at Wrestlemania XX.
 In 2007, Trump stepped foot into the squared circle and actively got involved in a storyline pegged, “The Battle of the Billionaires.”
 The deal was that either Trump or McMahon would have their head shaved if their competitor lost their match at Wrestlemania 23.
 Trump was in the corner of Bobby Lashley, while Vince McMahon was in the corner of Lashley’s opponent Umaga with Stone Cold Steve Austin as the special guest referee.
 Lashley won the match, and so McMahon got the haircut, to the dismay of all those out there who have always wondered what lays dormant under Trump’s abandoned nest of hair!